 NOVA MCP Server

 A Model Context Protocol (MCP) server for NOVA secure file-sharing on NEAR blockchain.
-Enables AI assistants like Claude to interact with encrypted, decentralized file storage through natural language, providing seamless group-based access control and IPFS persistence.
+Enables AI assistants like Claude to interact with encrypted, decentralized file storage through natural language, providing seamless group-based access control, IPFS persistence, and TEE-secured keys via Shade Agents.

 Features

-• 🔐 AES-256-CBC Encryption - Client-side encryption exposed through MCP tools
+• πŸ” AES-256-CBC Encryption - Client-side encryption exposed through MCP tools

 • 🌐 IPFS Storage - Decentralized file storage via Pinata